shortstheory/underwater-dtn/2do.md

 issues:
-* CyclicBehavior not blocking and resending same message many times
 * NPE occasionally in getLinkWithReliability
 * ttls are floats, but I want int/long
 * write32/48 but not write64 for floats?